 Vermont's three ACOs participated in these programs.
 The ACOs are Community Health Accountable Care, LLC (CHAC), Accountable Care Coalition of the Green Mountains/Vermont Collaborative Physicians (ACCGM/VCP - also known as HealthFirst) and OneCare Vermont (OCV).
-Collectively, these ACOs include all of the state's hospitals, plus Dartmouth-Hitchcock, most of the state's physicians, all of the state's federally-qualified health centers (FQHCs), and many of the state's home health and mental health providers.
+Collectively, these ACOs include all of the State's hospitals, plus Dartmouth-Hitchcock, most of the State's physicians, all of the State's federally-qualified health centers (FQHCs), and many of the State's home health and mental health providers.
 All Vermont ACOs participated in SSPs with Medicare and Vermont commercial payers.
 Two participated in a Vermont Medicaid SSP through 2016.
 ACCGM/VCP withdrew from the Medicare SSP in 2016.

-While the commercial SSP and Medicare SSP have extended through 2017, Vermont's Medicaid SSP ended at the close of 2016.
-DVHA launched a risk-based Medicaid Next Generation ACO Pilot Program for calendar year 2017.
+While the commercial SSP has extended to Year 4 (CY2017), Vermont's Medicaid SSP ended.
+DVHA launched a riskbased Medicaid Next Generation ACO Pilot Program for CY2017.
 Key SSP operational staff continued to participate in the program implementation, preserving program knowledge and ensuring alignment across related initiatives.
-Vermont's payers will continue to offer SSPs as a transitional model that builds towards the Next Generation-style model of the APM over the next five years.
+Vermont's payers will continue to offer SSPs as a transitional model that builds towards the Next Generation-style model of the All-Payer Model over the next five years.
 Because of this transition, this will be an ongoing activity for several years.

-Recommended lead entity: GMCB.
-Recommended key partners: Payers (DVHA, BCBSVT, and CMS), ACOs, AHS and its departments, consumers, and advocates.
+Ongoing activities and investments.
+Recommended Lead Entity: GMCB.
+Recommended Key Partners: Payers (DVHA, BCBSVT, and CMS), ACOs, AHS, and its Departments, Consumers, and Advocates.